 Table S3.
-Characteristics of included qualitative studies (continued).
+Characté sristics of include ed qualitative studi- es (continued).

-Author, year (Ref Study design no.) Country y design Aim of the study Sample Involved significant other(s) Work outcome Identified cognitions or behaviours of significant other(s) Association with work outcome participants who had not returned to work 40-58 years.
-Gagnon, Lin, and In-depth Stergiou-Kita semi-struct 2016 [55] in-person canada interviews family me of traumal brain injuus survivors.
-In-depth To gain an semi-structured in-depth in-person or the experiences of intelephone the experiences of interviews with immediate adult family members of traumatic traumatic brain injury survivors' return to productive occupations. ling of ances of adult mbers oorting brain //vors' is.
-14 immediate adult family members (10 women) of patients diagnosed with traumatic brain injury (TBI).
-Participants had a mean age of 51 (age ranging from 25 to 60 years).
-Parents (6), spouses (7) and siblings (1) Return to productive occupations (meaningful activities, school and community activities, volunteer work and paid partor full-time employment) Family members educating others regarding the implications of TBI to promote acceptance of the patient in community and work contexts [®] .
-Family members exploring social, community, rehabilitation services and resources that could benefit the patient; searching and locating information regarding the diagnosis, prognosis, functional implications and relevant treatments; Family members collecting the necessary information to prepare themselves for future expectations and to adapt to the changes they were experiencing.
-Family members endorsing survivors' rights to medical and therapy services, access to community resources, and awareness of implications of the illness in the community.
-Family members engaging in logistical tasks (e.g. coordinating appointments, planning ahead for services, accessing resources, initiating and maintaining contact with the health care team) 9 . + + + + + services, accessing resources, initiating and maintaining contact with the health care team) ^b Family members initiating leisure or therapeutic activities ^b
+Author, year (Ref no.) Country Study design Aim of the study Sample Involved significant other(s) Work outcome Identified cognitions or behaviours of significant other(s) Association with work outcome

+participants who had not returned to work 40-58 years.

+Gagnon, Lin, and Stergiou-Kita 2016 [55] Canada In-depth semi-structured in-person or telephone To gain an in-depth understanding of the experiences of 14 immediate adult family members (10 women) of patients diagnosed with Parents (6), spouses (7) and Return to productive occupations (meaningful Family members educating others regarding the implications of TBI to promote acceptance of the patient in community and work contexts ^b +

+interviews with family members of traumatic immediate adult family members when supporting traumatic brain injury (TBI).
+Participants had a mean age of 51 (age siblings (1) activities, school and community Family members exploring social, community, rehabilitation services and resources that could benefit the +

+brain injury survivors. traumatic brain injury survivors' ranging from 25 to 60 years). activities, volunteer work patient; searching and locating information regarding the diagnosis,

+return to productive and paid part- or full-time prognosis, functional implications and relevant treatments; Family

+occupations. employment) members collecting the necessary

+for future expectations and to adapt

+to the changes they were

+experiencing ^b

+Family members endorsing survivors' rights to medical and +

+therapy services, access to

+community resources, and

+awareness of implications of the illness in the community ^b

+Family members engaging in +

+logistical tasks (e.g. coordinating

+appointments, planning ahead for

+services, accessing resources,

+initiating and maintaining contact

+with the health care team) ^{b}

+Family members initiating leisure or +

+therapeutic activities ^b